herculesinc/pg-io/README.md

 The only required property for a query is `text`, however, the behavior of the `execute()` method is directly controlled by other query properties.
 The behaviors are as follows:

   * If only `text` property is provided: query will be executed against the database but no results will be returned to the user (even for SELECT statements).
-This is suitable for executing most INSERT, UPDATE, and DELTE commands
+This is suitable for executing most INSERT, UPDATE, and DELETE commands
   * `mask` property is provided: query will be executed and the results will be returned to the user.
 This is suitable for executing most SELECT commands. `mask` property can have one of the following values:
     * 'list' - an array of rows retrieved from the database will be returned to the user (or `[]` if no rows were returned)
     * 'object' - first row retrieved from the database will be returned to the user (or `undefined` if no rows were returned)